VianRey/EPI-USE-Africa-by-Vian-Reynecke/README.md

 The application is automatically deployed to Vercel upon pushing to the main branch.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-- Anthropic for AI assistance in README improvement
 - Vercel and Supabase for hosting and database services